-The journey from Puerto Natales in Chile back into Argentina at El Calafate is served by a bus every day of the week apart from Sunday.
+The journey from Puerto Natales in Chile back into Argentina at El Calafate is served by at least one bus every day of the week during the high season.
 While it’s only about three and a half hours on the road, in total the journey takes about five hours because of the border crossing.

 We did this leg with Bus Sur and booked it through our hostel in Puerto Natales, Lili Patagonicos.
 Alternatively, you can buy your tickets at the station in Puerto Natales or online in advance.

 Due to the popularity of Puerto Natales for trekking in Torres Del Paine, and El Calafate for the Perito Moreno Glacier, places go quickly on these buses, so book well ahead.